JustR0b0t/Arduino-Stream-Deck/README.md

 # Arduino-Stream-Deck
 This is an experimental School Project, inspired by an Elgato Stream Deck.

 Its probably poorly written, so dont expect beautiful code.
-Im not a programmer
+Im not a programmer.
+The comments are in german

 Its using 6 Buttons on the Arduino to send inputs to the computer disquised as a Keyboard.
 For additional functionality it used AutoHotKey.